Last Updated on August 29, 2019

 8. Foot & Calf Massager

-At a slightly lower price point, you could also get this Belmint Shiatsu Foot Massager.
-It’s just for the feet, but Oh does it do such a great job!
+At a slightly more affordable price point, you could also get this Belmint Shiatsu Foot Massager.
+It’s just for the feet, but -oh!- does it do such a great job!
 Deep tissue massage, rotating nodes, and just the right amount of heat.

 Lastly, we have the non-electric wooden Dual Flow Foot Massager.
-It’s earthy and lo-fi, plus it comes in at under $20 for a budget-friendly funeral director gift.
+It’s earthy and lo-fi for a budget-friendly massaging funeral director gift.

 9. Books, Coffee & Cemeteries T-Shirt

 A fun casual gift for the mortuary professional with a bent towards whimsical wanderlust.
-Comes in mens, womens, and youth sizes in several different colors.
+Comes in mens and womens sizes in several different colors.
+Get yours here.

 10. Personalized Wooden Keepsake Box